azazellochg/pytemscript/docs/remote.rst

 Diagnostic messages are saved to ``socket_client.log`` and ``socket_server.log`` as well as printed to the console.
 Log files are rotated weekly at midnight.

+To shutdown pytemscript-server, press Ctrl+C in the console.

 UTAPI client
 ------------